 They tend to be quite territorial, so dive centres know where to find them if they are present in the area.
 They are extremely common throughout much of the Red Sea, Hawaii, Fiji, and throughout the Coral Triangle, especially Komodo, Indonesia.

-For snorkeling, the best way to find them is by swimming close to mangrove areas, as the juveniles use the tangled roots as a safe haven from larger predators, and as many other small fish hide in the mangroves, there is ample food supply.
-The juveniles are common throughout their entire range in such habitats, as well as shallow sea grass areas and close to protected beaches.
+For snorkelling, the best way to find them is by swimming close to mangrove areas, as the juveniles use the tangled roots as a safe haven from larger predators, and as many other small fish hide in the mangroves, there is ample food supply.
+The juveniles are common throughout their entire range in such habitats, as well as shallow seagrass areas and close to protected beaches.

 Have you seen blacktip reef sharks before?
 Was it your first shark sighting too?
 We would love to hear about any encounters you have had with these beautiful and elegant creatures.
 If you have a story to share, please leave it in the comments box below and we will make sure to get back to you.